12 minutes read

-Top 13 Most Website Issues and How to Fix Them
+Top 15 Most Website Problems and How to Fix Them

 Let’s face it, having a website today differs from having one in the early 2000s.
 Modern websites are more than business cards.
 It is a powerful marketing asset, it is a knowledge base portal, and in some cases, it is a full-time job.
 That is until you know how to fix common website problems.
 Whether you have an eCommerce platform, a website to talk about issues, or even a simple online office tool, chances are, it is not up-to-snuff, especially if this is your first website.